accelleran/ran-operation-guide/docs/mocn-and-slicing/index.md

 ## 1. Multi Slice Configuration

-To enable multiple slices support for a cell, the different components of the network must be configured to support them.
+To enable support for multiple slices in a cell, the different components of the network must be configured correctly to support them.

-As an example, Assuming we want to configure three slices: (SST:1), (SST:1,SD:1), (SST2)
+As an example, assuming we want to configure three slices: (SST:1), (SST:1,SD:1), (SST2)

 ### 1.1.
 CU-UP Multi Slice Configuration

-Here, the CU UP must be configured with all the Slices that the Core and the Cell will be configured with to support.
+Here, the CU UP must be configured with all the slices so that it can offer user plane support for all the slices:

 - From the dashboard go to **RAN Overview** then **5G**
 - From the **CU-UP List**, click on configuration.